Exponentially more concise quantum recognition of non-RMM regular languages: One-way quantum finite automata together with classical states

-\begin{Rm}\em Indeed, without using the above theorem regarding topological automata, we can also prove that the languages recognized by 1QFAC are regular with an alternative method in detail, based on a well-know idea for one-way probabilistic automata by Rabin \cite{Rab63}, that was already applied for MM-1QFA by Kondacs and Watrous \cite{KW97} as well as for MO-1QFA by Brodsky and Pippenger \cite{BP02}.
-However, the process is much longer and some different techniques are needed, since both classical and quantum states are involved in 1QFAC.
-For the sake of simplicity, we only present here the technique based on topological automata. \end{Rm}
+\begin{Rm}\em On the other hand, any language accepted by a 1QFAC is regular.
+We can prove this result in detail, based on a well-know idea for one-way probabilistic automata by Rabin \cite{Rab63}, that was already applied for MM-1QFA by Kondacs and Watrous \cite{KW97} as well as for MO-1QFA by Brodsky and Pippenger \cite{BP02}.
+However, the process is much longer and further results are needed, since both classical and quantum states are involved in 1QFAC.
+Another possible approach is based on topological automata \cite{Boz03,Jea07}.
+However, in next section we obtain this result while studying the state complexity of 1QFAC and so we postpone the proof of regularity to the next section. \end{Rm}